mathieu-benoit/acm-workshop/content/host-project/set-up-host-project-git-repo.md

 ![Org Admin](/images/org-admin.png)
 _{{< param description >}}_

 In this section, you will set up the primary Git repository of the Config Controller instance in order to have in place a GitOps approach to deploy your infrastructure in Google Cloud.
 You will also configure a Cloud NAT to this Config Controller instance to give it access to the Internet (GitHub repositories) in Egress.
-Finally, you will enable the `cloudbilling` API in the Config Controller's Google Cloud project, which will allow the assignment of the Billing Account Id to any Google Cloud project Config Controller will create.
+Finally, you will enable the `cloudbilling` API in the Host project, which will allow the assignment of the Billing Account Id to any Google Cloud project Config Controller will create.

 Define variables: